What is trisomy 18? Why the fatal genetic disorder is in the news — and what it's like to get the diagnosis.

 But Texas Attorney General Ken Paxton later warned Cox’s doctor that she could face civil and criminal penalties if she performs the abortion.
 The lawsuit is trying to protect the doctor, as well as Cox's husband — both could face serious legal consequences under the state's Senate Bill 8, which bans abortion and aiding in a person having an abortion.

 The Texas Supreme Court then issued an administrative stay blocking the lower court judge's decision, USA Today reports.
-Molly Duane, Cox's attorney, says this will temporarily keep Cox from accessing medical care.
+After Molly Duane, Cox's attorney, said this would temporarily keep Cox from accessing medical care, it was announced Monday, Dec.
+11 that the Texan mother had left the state to terminate her pregnancy., per Reuters.
+“She’s been in and out of the emergency room and she couldn’t wait any longer,” Nancy Northup, head of Center for Reproductive Rights, which represents Cox, said in a statement.

 Cox wrote an editorial published by the Dallas Morning News, stressing that this child was wanted but will not survive.
 “I do not want to continue the pain and suffering that has plagued this pregnancy or continue to put my body or my mental health through the risks of continuing this pregnancy,” she wrote.
 “I do not want my baby to arrive in this world only to watch her suffer.”